Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes, DM2, Type 2 DM

 The changes in estrogen and other hormonal levels that occur during perimenopause can cause major fluctuations in blood glucose level.
 Women with diabetes also face an increased risk of premature menopause, which can lead to higher risk of heart disease.

-Healthy adults age 45 and older should get tested for diabetes every 3 years.
-People who have certain risk factors should ask their doctors about testing at an earlier age and more frequently.
+Healthy adults age 45 years and older should get tested for diabetes every 3 years.
+People who have certain risk factors should ask their health care providers about testing at an earlier age and more frequently.
 These risk factors include:

 - Sedentary lifestyle

-- High blood pressure (greater than 140/90) or unhealthy cholesterol levels, especially for people with low HDL (good) cholesterol and high triglyceride levels
+- High blood pressure (greater than 140/90) or unhealthy cholesterol levels, particularly for people with low HDL (good) cholesterol and high triglyceride levels

-- History of heart disease, stroke, or peripheral artery disease
+- History of heart disease, stroke, or PAD

 - A close relative (parent or sibling) with diabetes